cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 operators to properly synchronize the application state between two nodes.
 While experienced node operators are likely able to perform this operation in a proper way, we have to consider a broader set of users and emphasize that it is an operation susceptible to errors.
+Thus operators need to know the format of the application's DB, export the data properly and guarantee consistensy.
+That is, they have to make sure that nobody is trying to read the export while they are writing a new one
 Furthermore, it is an operation that is, by definition, application-specific: applications are free to manage their state as they see fit, and this includes how and where the state is persisted.
 Node operators would therefore need to know the specifics of each application in order to adopt this solution.

 ## Decision